Air embolism: Treatment of divers

 Recompression is the most effective, though slow, treatment of gas embolism in divers.
 Normally this is carried out in a recompression chamber.
 As pressure increases, the solubility of a gas increases, which reduces bubble size by accelerating absorption of the gas into the surrounding blood and tissues.
 Additionally, the volumes of the gas bubbles decrease in inverse proportion to the ambient pressure as described by Boyle's law.
 In the hyperbaric chamber the patient may breathe 100% oxygen, at ambient pressures up to a depth equivalent of 18 msw.
 Under hyperbaric conditions, oxygen diffuses into the bubbles, displacing the nitrogen from the bubble and into solution in the blood.
 Oxygen bubbles are more easily tolerated.
 Diffusion of oxygen into the blood and tissues under hyperbaric conditions supports areas of the body which are deprived of blood flow when arteries are blocked by gas bubbles.
 This helps to reduce ischemic injury.
 The effects of hyperbaric oxygen also counteract the damage that can occur with reperfusion of previously ischemic areas; this damage is mediated by leukocytes (a type of white blood cell).

 Complications

 High incidence of relapse after hyperbaric oxygen treatment due to delayed cerebral edema.

 Epidemiology

 In terms of the epidemiology of air embolisms one finds that the intraoperative period to have the highest incidence.
-For example, VAE (vascular air embolism) in neurological cases ranges up to 80%, and OBGYN surgeries incidence can climb to 97% for VAE.
+For example, VAE (vascular air embolism) in neurological cases ranges up to 80%, and OBGYN surgeries incidence rates range from 11 to 97% for VAE.
 In divers the incidence rate is 7/100,000 per dive.